appwrite/pink/CONTRIBUTING.md

 If you repeat anything that has already been defined in code, refactor it so that it only ever has one representation in the codebase.

-If you stick to this principle, you will ensure that you will only ever need to change one implementation of a feature without worrying about needing to change any other part of the code.
+If you reuse code, you avoid the need to change the same code in multiple places in the future.

 ### Separation of concerns